-- 2.1 Staff must record all concerns in writing. - 2.2 Records should be factual and signed and dated, with the name of the signatory clearly printed in writing.
-Records should include: - 2.2.1 the pupil's details: name; date of birth; address and family details; - 2.2.2 date and time of the event / concern / conversation; - 2.2.3 the action taken and by whom; - 2.2.4 the name and position of the person making the record. - 2.3 The School has a pro forma record which should be completed and passed on when reporting the matter in accordance with this policy.
-This pro-forma is available in the Senior School and Junior School Staff Rooms and the School Office.
+- 2.1 Staff must record all concerns on our 'My Concern' reporting system, or in writing to the DSL. - 2.2 Records should be factual, dated and signed if handwritten.
+Records should include: - 2.2.1 the pupil's details: name; date of birth; address and family details; - 2.2.2 date and time of the event / concern / conversation; - 2.2.3 the action taken and by whom; - 2.2.4 the name and position of the person making the record. - 2.3 The School has an online system 'My Concern' which has a set proforma of how these concerns are reported in line with guidance.
 The record can be completed after an initial discussion with the DSL and completed with the DSL where appropriate.